 Biblical humility recognizes talents and abilities as gifts from God.
 Expresses thanksgiving for them.
 And uses them to honor God and advance His Kingdom.

-Humble People Are Meek Which Means Weak
+Biblical Humility Means People Are Meek And Therefore Weak

 Hollywood loves to portray Jesus as this frail, wimpy nice guy who let people walk all over him.
 It’s a common, cultural idea of meekness and humility.